EERL-EPFL/spice-ui/README.md

 4. The quantity of columns and rows.
 The UI will render rows as characters and columns as numbers (for example, A2 for row 1, column 2).

-A visualisation will appear with the tray in this configuration, to add probes, click the `+ ADD PROBE` button above the tray, and selecting the location on the tray where this specific
+A visualisation will appear with the tray in this configuration.
+To add probes, click the `+ ADD PROBE` button above the tray, and select the location on the tray where this specific probe should be placed.

 ![Trays create 2](./docs/screenshots/tray-configuration-create-2.png)